SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 		- Actions
 		- Goals/Performance Measure
 		- Environment (States)
 - An **autonomous agent** does not rely entirely on built-in knowledge about the environment.
-It adapts to the environment through experience & *learning*.
+It adapts to the environment through experience i.e. *learning*.
 - An **agent program** is a function that implements the agent mapping from percepts to actions.

 ### Types of Agents
 #### Simple Reflex Agent
 1. Find the rule whose condition matches the current situation (as defined by the percept).
 2. Perform the action associated with that rule.

 #### Reflex Agents with State (Model-Based)1.
-Find the rule whose condition matches the current situation (as defined by the percept and the stored internal state).
+Find the rule whose condition matches the current situation (as defined by the percept and the current state).
 2. Perform the action associated with that rule.

-**Note:** The *state* is a description of the current world state.
+**Note:** The *state* is a description of the current world environment.
 It contains all the necessary information to predict the effects of an action and to determine if the state is a goal state.

 #### Goal-Based Agents
-1. Find the action that will get me closer from my current state to the goal state.
+1. Find the action that will get me closer to the goal state from my current state.
 2. Perform that action.

 **Note:** A *goal* can be specific (explicit destination), abstract (speed, safety) or numerous.